What are blocked resources?

 Consequences of blocked resources

-It is recommended by the Google webmaster guidelines to not have page resources blocked.
+It is recommended by the Google webmaster guidelines that you not have page resources blocked.

 When a webpage has blocked resources, Google does not get a complete picture of that webpage, which can affect your rankings negatively.